I've got a brand new combine harvester and I'll give you the API key

 Yes, you can stick IoT sensors on tractors - and John Deere's been doing it for 20 years

 Two decades ago a tractor manufacturer was fitting smart sensors to its devices.
-Blending the agricultural and the technological were a natural fit, the firm’s Georg Larschied told The Register.
+Blending the agricultural and the technological were a natural fit, John Deere’s Georg Larscheid told The Register.

 “Even though people had the idea and thoughts around it, it could just not be implemented beyond the university lab installation.
 You couldn’t do this in the mainstream - the connectivity wasn’t there and the big data analysis tools weren’t there.”